Skip to main content

 Finally, another vital component of an automated system involves the inventory tracking of healthcare equipment and supplies.

-Your automated system should include a check-out and check-in system, which allows you to account for all equipment at all times and know exactly where it's located.
+Your automated system should include a check-in and check-out system that allows you to account for all equipment at all times and know exactly where it's located.

-Your unique asset tags and barcodes become essential here because they are used as part of your check-out and check-in system.
+Your unique asset tags and barcodes are essential here because they are used in your check-out and check-in system.

 In this case, using scanners that connect directly to your automated system is also critical.